 Law Warehouses, Inc. v.
 New Hampshire State Liquor Commission.
 Law Warehouses Inc. ("LWI") has provided warehousing services to the New Hampshire State Liquor Commission ("NHSLC").
 The parties' most recent contract ended on October 31, 2013.
 In March 2012, the NHSLC issued a Request for Proposals (RFP) requesting bids for a 20-year warehousing services contract to begin upon the expiration of its current contract with LWI.
 In June 2012, LWI and four other vendors submitted bids under the RFP.
 On November 20, 2012, following a thorough review of each bid, the NHSLC awarded the warehousing contract to Exel, Inc. ("Exel").
 LWI finished third under the NHSLC's bid scoring system.
 LWI did not participate in the protest process outlined in the RFP, but instead, on February 27, 2013, filed a civil action requesting that the court preliminarily enjoin performance of the contract between the NHSLC and Exel and order that a new bidding process take place.
 LWI contends that the NHSLC improperly modified the RFP in favor of Exel's bid in violation of New Hampshire's competitive bidding laws.
 The NHSLC has filed a motion to dismiss for improper venue.
 The motion to dismiss was denied as was the preliminary injunction.
 In September, LWI filed a petition for original jurisdiction with the Supreme Court to which the State objected.
 The Supreme Court denied LWI's petition for original jurisdiction.
 NHSLC filed a motion for summary judgment on January 31, 2014.
 On October 28, 2014, the trial court ruled that LWI's tort damage claims were capped at \$475,000, and granted the motion regarding equitable claims.
 The trial court denied summary judgment and concluded that LWI's promissory estoppel and tort claims would proceed to trial.
-At trial, the court will rule on the promissory estoppel claim and the State's sovereign immunity defense, and the jury will decide the tort claims.
-The Court reserved the issue of whether it will hold a pre-trial evidentiary hearing on the issue of immunity.
-Trial is scheduled for May 2015.
-It is not possible to predict the outcome of this case at this time.
+On April 8, 2015, the parties settled the matter.
+The State agreed to pay the plaintiff's \$2.5 million dollars.
+This matter is now concluded.